LewTrn/lookfeel/README.md

 ## Using EdgeDB

-The schema for this project is defined in [dbschema/default.esdl](dbschema/default.esdl).
+EdgeDB is a key part of **lookfeel**, enabling the sharing and discovery of user generated themes.

+Themes consist of palette colours, heading and body fonts, and tags.
+Users can generate themes through the client and publish them to share with others.

+Users can like themes they find useful and save them for future reference.
+Themes can also be filtered to show trending, saved and created themes.

 ### Themes

-Themes are the main object type and include theme information including palette, fonts and tags.
+Themes are the main object type and include theme and like information, a URL-friendly short ID and creator information.

-**Short ID** - short, URL friendly, unique identifier.

-**Palette, fonts, tags** - theme information used to construct the UI theme.

-**Likes** - links to the likes table joining users and themes.

-**Like count** - number of unique likes by users on the theme.
+A theme palette includes 4 base colours which are converted into a range of shades.

+To generate a theme, a random hue is selected and used to generate one of three color schemes: monochromatic, contrast and triade.
+An additional variant modifier is then applied to vary the theme.

+For more detail on color scheme generation see [color-scheme-js](https://github.com/c0bra/color-scheme-js).

 ```tsx
 type Theme = {